FREQUENTLY ASKED QUESTIONS

 Some spoons take about an hour, while others can take up to 80-hours.
-It's all in the details and style.
-I average about 1 hour per utensil from start to finish.
-This time does not include gathering the wood from suppliers, cutting and sizing the wood into blanks, the time it takes to package the order or bring to the Post Office.
+It's all in the details and style requested to make.
+This time DOES NOT include gathering the wood from suppliers, cutting, sizing, or making the wood into blanks; or the time it takes to package the order or bring to the Post Office.

 IS THE WOOD TREATED WITH CHEMICALS BEFORE OR AFTER IT IS MADE?

-No, the wood is not treated with any chemicals before or after making the utensil.
-Most wood finishes and varnishes are not FDA approved for food contact, with a few exceptions.
-I like to keep my utensil food-safe and natural as possible.
-If I added "chemicals" on the wood it would make the utensil unsafe to cook with or use in the kitchen.
-I give my customers the option to have their utensil pre-seasoned with a blend of food-safe salad bowl walnut oil and pure beeswax or not having any pre-seasoning done.
+NO, the wood I use is not treated with any chemicals, sanding sealers, or wood stabilizers before or after making the utensil.
+Generally, most wood varnishes are not FDA approved for food contact, with a few exceptions.
+I like to keep my utensil food-safe and 100% natural as possible.
+If I added sealers or other "chemicals" on the wood it would make the utensil unsafe to cook with or use in the kitchen.
+I give my customers the option to have their utensil pre-seasoned with a blend of food-safe salad bowl walnut oil and pure beeswax or not having any pre-seasoning at all.

 IS THIS YOUR FULL-TIME JOB OR JUST A HOBBY?

 Yes!
 I’m a full-time woodworker.
 Making spoons started out as a therapeutic hobby, but soon became a therapeutic living.
 I’m dedicated to woodworking and strive to achieve perfection in all of my projects weather a fine furniture commission or a custom designed kitchen utensil set for a new home.
 You can count on my experience to create a lasting work of art to be enjoyed by friends and family for years to come.